Oklahoma Water Quality at a Glance

 Support Infrastructure Investment

 Stay informed about local water infrastructure needs and support utility rate structures that enable necessary improvements.
-Attend public meetings when utilities discuss infrastructure upgrades and PFAS treatment investments to understand compliance timelines and costs.
+Attend public meetings when utilities discuss PFAS treatment investments and biosolids policy developments.
+Oklahoma public water systems affected by PFAS contamination may also be eligible for Phase 2 settlement funds from PFAS manufacturers — action payments expected from late 2026.

 Consider PFAS-Certified Filtration

-For areas with known PFAS contamination (like Edmond, Nowata, and Broken Arrow), consider NSF-certified activated carbon or reverse osmosis filters specifically tested for PFAS removal to achieve 99.99% reduction.
-These provide additional protection while utilities implement treatment upgrades.
+For areas with known PFAS contamination — particularly Edmond, Nowata, Broken Arrow, and communities near military bases — consider NSF-certified reverse osmosis or activated carbon filters specifically tested for PFAS removal.
+These provide protection while utilities work toward the 2031 compliance deadline.
+Browse options on our water filter solutions page.

 Report Water Quality Concerns

-Contact your local water utility immediately for taste, odor, or color concerns.
-Report suspected contamination to DEQ’s Environmental Complaints and Local Services Division at (405) 702-8100 for investigation and follow-up.
+Contact your local water utility immediately for taste, odour, or colour concerns.
+Report suspected contamination to ODEQ’s Environmental Complaints and Local Services Division at (405) 702-8100.
+For live boil water notices and national water alerts affecting Oklahoma, check our live boil water notices tracker.

 Practice Water Conservation

-Support Oklahoma’s water sustainability by implementing conservation measures like efficient irrigation, rainwater harvesting, and low-flow fixtures.
-Reducing demand helps utilities maintain system reliability and affordability while managing the state’s 22 groundwater basins.
+Support Oklahoma’s water sustainability by implementing conservation measures such as efficient irrigation, rainwater harvesting, and low-flow fixtures.
+Reducing demand helps utilities maintain system reliability and affordability while managing the state’s 22 groundwater basins — particularly important as climate variability increases pressure on surface reservoir levels.

 Oklahoma Cities We Cover